MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 - **1) Model fit and data assumptions (linearity, no perfect multicollinearity, no endogeneity, no measurement error)**: These primarily affect the accuracy of the estimates themselves, making coefficients and predictions potentially biased (systematically over- or under-estimated) and inconsistent (not converging to true values even with larger samples).
 Violations of these assumptions lead to incorrect relationships being modeled, resulting in the estimates being systematically off.
 - **2) Error term assumptions (zero mean, independence, homoscedasticity, normality)**: These primarily impact the reliability of statistical inference, such as hypothesis tests and confidence intervals.
 Violations of these assumptions affect precision (efficiency), leading to inefficient estimates (larger standard errors and wider confidence intervals), though they may not necessarily cause bias in the coefficients themselves.
 In other words, the estimates might still be unbiased but less precise.

-Below is a more detailed summary of each assumption, how to assess it and how to potentially correct it:
+Below is a more detailed summary of each assumption, how to assess it, and how to potentially correct it:

 <img src="/assets/ols_assumptions_pt1.png" alt="assumptions table" width="100%"/>

 <img src="/assets/ols_assumptions_pt2.png" alt="assumptions table" width="100%"/>

-### Causal map
+## Causal map

-At the very start, it can be useful to draw a mind map of all the features and how they are related to both each other and the outcome (including those you don't have).
+This is touched on under the no endogeneity assumption, but at the very start it can be useful to draw a mind map of all the features and how they are related to both each other and the outcome (including those you don't have).
 This will help you understand how much of the outcome you are likely to be able to explain, as well as how to interpret the results (e.g. if there are important missing features and they're correlated with features you're including, they could influence their coefficients).
 This is also a good checkpoint to consider whether this is a problem you should proceed with.
 Given the potential outcomes, what actions can you take?
 Are the features things you can change or influence?
 What would your stakeholder do if the result is that X, Y, Z are influential.
 Are you framing this problem correctly, does it address the real question?

 ## Evaluating the model